xiliumz/cursor-rules/manual-task-management/execute-tasks.md

    - Build in buffer time for unexpected complications

 4. **Determine the number of tasks you can handle**
-   - If you think you can handle more than 3 tasks, take it.
-I prefer you can take a lot of tasks at once.
+   - If you estimate you can handle more than 3 tasks, proceed with that larger number.
+My preference is for you to handle as many tasks simultaneously as possible.

 ## Task Execution Workflow